-6. Create Dump File: This is a method of debugging crashes in the process.
+6. Create Dump File: This is a method of debugging crashes.

-7. Open file location: As indicated, allows you to go where the executable file is located.
+7. Open file location: As indicated, it allows you to go where the executable file is.

-8. Search online: makes use of the web to obtain information on the selected process.
+8. Search online: uses the web to obtain information on the selected process.